tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-16-why-didnt-wordpress-take-off-with-tech-docs.md

 Here are some of the staggering statistics about WordPress usage mentioned in the article:

 >
-> * 1.
-48% of Technorati’s Top 100 Blogs Are Managed With WordPress
+> * 48% of Technorati’s Top 100 Blogs Are Managed With WordPress
-> * 2.
-74.6 Million Sites Depend on WordPress
+> * 74.6 Million Sites Depend on WordPress
-> * 3.
-WordPress-Related Keywords Score 37 Million Searches Per Month
+> * WordPress-Related Keywords Score 37 Million Searches Per Month
-> * 4.
-40 Translations of WordPress
+> * 40 Translations of WordPress
-> * 5.
-22% of New U.S. Registered Domains Run on WordPress
+> * 22% of New U.S. Registered Domains Run on WordPress
-> * 6.
-WordPress.com Gets More Unique Visitors Than Amazon (Us)
+> * WordPress.com Gets More Unique Visitors Than Amazon (Us)
-> * 7.
-WordPress.com Employs Only 229 People
+> * WordPress.com Employs Only 229 People
-> * 8.
-6 New WordPress.com Posts Every Second
+> * 6 New WordPress.com Posts Every Second
-> * 9.
-WordPress Developers Charge $50/hr
+> * WordPress Developers Charge $50/hr
-> * 10.
-29,000 WordPress Plugins and Growing Daily
+> * 29,000 WordPress Plugins and Growing Daily
-> * 11.
-98 Versions of WordPress to Date
+> * 98 Versions of WordPress to Date
-> * 12.
-46 Million Downloads of WordPress.org
+> * 46 Million Downloads of WordPress.org
-> * 13.
-WordPress Is Most Popular With Business Websites
+> * WordPress Is Most Popular With Business Websites
-> * 14.
-Akismet Is the Most Popular Plugin
+> * Akismet Is the Most Popular Plugin

 With a portfolio of stats like that, you'd think that WordPress would be a common CMS used in tech comm departments as well.
 But as far as I can tell, WordPress is rarely used by technical writers.
 Why?

+## Challenges in using WordPress for tech docs

 Here are a few reasons: